GigaGeekKPI/Courses-app/README.md

 * Ability to edit courses
 * Ability to delete or create new courses.

-There's no db, but let's imagine this app is useful.
-At least you can create your own backend and sell the product.
+There's no DB, but let's imagine this app is still useful.
+At least you can create your own backend and sell the finished product.

 Have fun :)